Gonzaletee/Gonzaletee/README.md

 ## Hi i'm Gonzalo Dauvin 👋

-<h3 align="center">I'm an Business Administrationand and an enthusiast of statistics and data analysis.
+<h3 align="center">I'm an Business Administration and an enthusiast of statistics and data analysis.
 In this portfolio, I aim to present my most significant projects, highlighting my skills and learning.</h3>

  - 🔭 I’m currently working as a mathematics teacher and independent analyst.
  - 🌱 I’m constantly learning.